AV4TAr/reading/README.md

 * [Leading Snowflakes - The Engineer Manager book](http://leadingsnowflakes.com/)
 * The manager's path.
 A Guide for Tech Leaders Navigating Growth and Change - Camille Fournier
 * Talking with Tech Leads - Patrick Kua
+* Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations - Nicole Forsgren

 ----